simonbaas/Reshelf/README.md

 Reshelf will listen to SIGINT and SIGTERM signals and try to shut the service down gracefully.

-The syntax i heavily influenced by the excellent library Topshelf.
+The syntax is heavily influenced by the excellent library Topshelf.

 ## Usage
 ```csharp